KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ### Pretty printing

-JSON can be configured to pretty-print the output:
+JSON can be configured to pretty print the output by setting the [prettyPrint][JsonBuilder.prettyPrint] property:

 ```kotlin
 @Serializable